segmentio/segment-docs/src/connections/sources/catalog/cloud-apps/stripe/index.md

 This document was last updated on July 30, 2018.
 If you notice any gaps, outdated information or simply want to leave some feedback to help us improve our documentation, please [let us know](https://segment.com/help/contact)!

 ## Getting Started
- 1. From your workspace’s `/sources` page, click `add source`.
+ 1. From your workspace's `/sources` page, click `add source`.
  2. Choose Stripe.
  3. Give the source a nickname and a schema name.
 The nickname is a label used in the Segment interface, and the schema name is the namespace you query against in your warehouse.
 Both can be whatever you like, but we recommend sticking to something that reflects the source itself, like `Stripe` for nickname and `stripe` or `stripe_prod` for the schema name.
  _**NOTE:** that you can add multiple instances if you have multiple Stripe accounts.
-That’s why we allow you to customize the source’s nickname and schema name!_
+That's why we allow you to customize the source's nickname and schema name!_
- 4. When you click connect, you’ll be dropped into Stripe’s OAuth flow.
-Once you sign in and grant permissions, you’ll be good to go!
+ 4. When you click connect, you'll be dropped into Stripe's OAuth flow.
+Once you sign in and grant permissions, you'll be good to go!

 ## Components

 ### Sync
-The Stripe source is built with a sync component, which means we’ll make requests to their API on your behalf on a 3 hour interval to pull the latest data into Segment.
-In the initial sync, we’ll grab all the Stripe objects (and their corresponding properties) according to the Collections Table below.
-The objects will be written into a separate schema, corresponding to the source instance’s schema name you designated upon creation (ie. `stripe_prod.charges`).
+The Stripe source is built with a sync component, which means we'll make requests to their API on your behalf on a 3 hour interval to pull the latest data into Segment.
+In the initial sync, we'll grab all the Stripe objects (and their corresponding properties) according to the Collections Table below.
+The objects will be written into a separate schema, corresponding to the source instance's schema name you designated upon creation (ie. `stripe_prod.charges`).

 Our sync component uses an upsert API, so the data in your warehouse loaded via sync will reflect the latest state of the corresponding resource in Stripe.
 For example,  if `subscription_status` goes from `active` to `inactive` between syncs, on its next sync that tickets status will be `inactive`.